by VINCENT PICA - COMMODORE, FIRST DISTRICT, SOUTHERN REGION (D1SR) - UNITED STATES COAST GUARD AUXILIARY

 So, remember – have fun – but have “situational awareness,” as we say in USCG Forces!
 She’s your boat, and it is getting colder!

-Captain Ed Cubanski is the Captain of the Port and Sector Commander for US Coast Guard Sector Long Island Sound.
-Captain Cubanski is responsible for all active-duty, reservist and auxiliary Coast Guard personnel within the Sector.
-Vin Pica, Commodore for the First District Southern Region in the US Coast Guard Auxiliary, works closely with Captain Cubanski and his staff to promote boating safety in the waters between Connecticut, Long Island and 200 nautical miles offshore.
+Captain Andrew Tucci is the Captain of the Port and Sector Commander for US Coast Guard Sector Long Island Sound.
+Captain Tucci is responsible for all active-duty, reservist and auxiliary Coast Guard personnel within the Sector.
+As Commodore of the US Coast Guard Auxiliary First District, Southern Region, Vin Pica works closely with Captain Tucci and his staff to promote boating safety in the waters between Connecticut, Long Island and 200 nautical miles offshore.
 Sector Long Island Sound Command Center can be reached 24 hours a day at 203-468-4401.